Tr3v1n4t0r/holbertonschool-low_level_programming/README.md

 Contains tasks which introduce us to the beauty of nested loops

+### Project 0x03-debugging

+Contains tasks which introduce us to the nature of debugging

 ### Project 0x04-more_functions_nested_loops

 Contains tasks which gave us more practice with nested loops